Auguste Fickert: Life

 Fickert was the daughter of Wilhelm Fickert, a Viennese court printer, and his wife Louise.
 She had a sister, Marianne, and two brothers, Emil and Willy.
 She attended the Englisher Fraulein convent school from 1869 and then the Lehrerinnen- Bildungsanstalt St Anna, a teacher training college, from which she graduated with honours in 1876.

 She began to teach that same year at a girls' school in the Schulegasse of Vienna.
 Fickert was a teacher for all her professional life.
 She left the Catholic Church in 1893 and publicly criticized the religious basis of school instruction in Austria at that time.
 As a result, she endured vitriolic attacks by the clerical (and anti-Semitic) Christian Social Party which continued throughout her life.

 Her first public political act was to organize a petition against the disfranchisement of women voters in government elections in Lower Austria which followed a political reorganization in the region in 1889.
 She collected over 1000 signatures from women protesting at their loss of the right to vote granted in 1862.
 Nevertheless, the measure went ahead.
 This began her career as campaigner for universal women's suffrage in Austria.
 She was also active in campaigns to unionize women civil servants and for better treatment of prostitutes.

+She worked with Stefanie Nauheimer and Leopoldine Glöckel to overhaul Reichsvolksschulgesetzes 1867, a law governing schools.